deemp/clerk/README.md

 - Annotation (short description of your work) [template](https://tfs.university.innopolis.ru/tfs/Edu/_git/doe-docs?path=%2Fannotation_template&version=GBmaster).
 - [Review template](https://tfs.university.innopolis.ru/tfs/Edu/_git/doe-docs?path=%2FMS_review_template&version=GBmaster). **Master** students only should provide signed reviews of their theses by independent professors.
 - [Assessment by a supervisor template](https://tfs.university.innopolis.ru/tfs/Edu/_git/doe-docs?path=%2Fthesis_assessment_template&version=GBmaster).
 All students must provide signed reports of their supervisors.

+## Overall teaching regulations

+Here you can find the documents which store exhaustive information about what and how we teach.